 History of the MLK Celebration Committee

 The Martin Luther King Celebration Committee is composed of dozens of grassroots, labor, business, minority, and progressive community organizations and volunteers from throughout the Puget Sound region.
-Annually, these groups come together and organize our community's largest tribute to the legacy of Dr. Martin Luther King, Jr. This year marks our 31st year honoring Dr. King's legacy.
+Annually, these groups come together and organize our community's largest tribute to the legacy of Dr. Martin Luther King, Jr. 2018 will mark our 36th year honoring Dr. King's legacy.

 Membership on the Committee is open.
 Individuals become voting members at their second meeting of the year (see our Principles of Unity).
-The chair of the Committee is Larry Gossett.
-Mr. Gossett has been chair of the Committee for 16 years.
-The Committee has many longtime members who have been planning and participating in planning of the march for over 25 years.
-A few longtime members are Lacy Steele, Eddie Rye Jr., Oscar Esaon Jr.,and Bob Barnes.
+The current co-chairs are Larry Tukes and Dominque Stephens.
+The Committee has many longtime members who have been planning and participating in planning of the march for over 30 years.
+A few longtime members are Lacy Steele, Jacquie Jones-Walsh, Eddie Rye Jr., Oscar Eason Jr.,and Bob Barnes.
 The Committee has many labor unions that support the annual march and rally.
-A few members who serve on the Committee who are also active in labor unions: Abdul-aleem Ahmed, Verlene Jones, Jacquie Jones-Walsh, and James Davis.
 We are proud to have a broad based coalition of members.

-Every year the MLK Celebration Committee identifies a local issue facing citizens in King County, the only geographic jurisdiction named in Dr. King's honor.
+Every year the MLK Celebration Committee identifies a facet of Dr. King's work or a local issue facing citizens in King County, the only geographic jurisdiction named in Dr. King's honor.
 We then organize a campaign to draw attention to the issue.
 Each year, thousands of local citizens participate in one of the biggest and most racially diverse rallies and marches held in Seattle.
 Here are some of the themes from recent years:

 The theme usually speaks to the need for justice in all facets of our society: locally, nationally, and globally.
 Through workshops, a rally, and a march organized around this theme, we will keep the spotlight on our responsibility to correct the injustices in our world, from our criminal justice system to our public schools, to senseless military misadventures that threaten human rights and rob our communities of funds.
 This year's program will inform and empower those who attend.

-This is the 31st year the committee will bring together people from every community and walk of life to commemorate the life of Dr. King and to celebrate his birthday.
+This will be the 36th year the committee will bring together people from every community and walk of life to commemorate the life of Dr. King and to celebrate his birthday.